MicrosoftCloudEssentials-LearningHub/DemosScenarios-TechTalks/0_Azure/8_AzureApps/demos/3_LogicApps/1_LogicApps_pricing_calc.md

 </details>

 > [!TIP]
+> What is Data Retention in Logic Apps?
+> - Logic Apps stores run history, inputs, and outputs for troubleshooting and auditing.
+By default:
+>    - Consumption plan: 90-day retention for run history.
+>    - Standard plan: Configurable retention (can be shorter or longer).
+>    - Charges apply only when you store data beyond the default retention period or in additional storage.
+> - In summary:
+>   - Default retention (90 days) is included at no extra cost.
+>   - If you:
+>      - Extend retention (e.g., 180 days or 1 year).
+>      - Export run history to Azure Storage or Log Analytics.
+>      - Store diagnostic logs in Application Insights → Then storage charges apply.
+> - Recommendations:
 >    - Enable log retention policies and purge old runs to minimize cost
 >    - Use Azure Monitor and Application Insights for telemetry instead of storing full run history indefinitely.

 | Consumption | Standard |
 | --- | --- |